 While cyberattacks on data held in the cloud remains a worry, the survey reinforces that the true weakness in cloud security is people.
 As with endpoint security and network security, the core weakness is always people.
 At Absolute, we’ve talked about the Three Faces of the Insider Threat, which are the same across networks, endpoints and the cloud, and how understanding these types of behaviour can help mitigate the insider threat.

 95% of respondents in this survey consider visibility into user activities in the cloud to be an important element in cloud providers’ security guarantees, and yet such an offloading of responsibility is unrealistic and often non-compliant.
 You cannot rely on others to secure your corporate data, nor can you hope that cloud providers can provide any insight into the growing problems of Shadow IT.

 Recent studies from Oracle and VMware have indicated the growth in Shadow IT related to cloud application and cloud storage, often driven by the decentralization of IT.
 While the majority of cloud applications lack enterprise-grade security and cause fragmentation that increases the risk of cyberattack, the real problem is visibility.
 If data is living in the cloud, how do you know it’s there?

 Absolute is helping confront the dangers of unmonitored cloud storage use and the ongoing Insider Threats putting data at risk on the endpoint and in the cloud.
-Absolute Endpoint Data Discovery (EDD), which comes as part of Absolute DDS, scans for sensitive data being stored on endpoint devices, even if stored in cloud applications, with remote capabilities to wipe data and remediate security threats.
+Absolute's technology scans for sensitive data being stored on endpoint devices, even if stored in cloud applications, with remote capabilities to wipe data and remediate security threats.
 To learn more, get started with your free evaluation version of Absolute DDS today.